 Feedback in the form of grades on papers or examinations does not justify a late drop.

 Students intending to graduate with a Business Administration or Accounting major must have a minimum 2.5 cumulative grade point average to graduate.

 The office of the Provost/Vice Chancellor for Academic Affairs determines the final examination schedule.
-You are responsible for knowing the final examination policies and dates as printed in the Schedule of Classes.
+The final exam schedule is available at: http://www.uwgb.edu/registrar/calendar/final- exam/.
+You are responsible for knowing the final examination policies and dates for your classes.
 While an instructor may (at his or her discretion) reschedule your final exam, you are not guaranteed such an opportunity.